 Analyse Your Performance: After taking a mock test, take time to analyse your performance.
 Identify the areas where you made mistakes and focus on improving those areas before the next test.
 Reviewing your errors is a crucial step in improving your score.

-Practice Numerical-Based Questions: JEE Mains includes numerical-based questions, so it’s important to practise solving these types of questions.
+Practice Numerical-Based Questions: JEE Mains includes numerical-based questions, so it’s important to practice solving these types of questions.
 Make sure to work on your calculation speed and accuracy.

 Take Full-Length Tests: Full-length mock tests are important for improving your stamina and speed.
 Aim to take several full-length tests in the weeks leading up to the exam to build your endurance.